-XVI.
-TRANSPORTATION/TRAFFIC: Would the project:

-a.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
+Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
+Discussion (a-b): See XIV above, the project v vill not impact recreational facilitie es.
+This general plan amendment does not propose from that which already exists in the General P • - ent policy XV I. TRANSPORTATION/TRAFFIC: Would to he project: a.
 Conflict with an applicable plan, ordinance or policy establishing measures or effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b.
-Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? $\boxtimes$ c.
-Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? $\boxtimes$ d.
-Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\boxtimes$ e.
-Result in inadequate emergency access? $\boxtimes$ f.
-Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? $\boxtimes$

-Discussion (a-f): This general plan amendment does not propose any substantive change in land use and development policy from that which already exists in the General Plan.
+Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? \boxtimes c.
+Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? d.
+Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? e.
+Result in inadequate emergency access? \boxtimes f.
+Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? \boxtimes Discussion (a-f): This general plan amendment t does not prope ose any substantive change in land use and development policy from that which already exists in the General Plan.
 There will be no impacts to transportation or traffic.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XV II.
-UTILITIES AND SERVICE SYSTEMS: Would the proje ect: a.
-Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? $\boxtimes$ b.
-Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ c.
-Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? $\boxtimes$ d.
-Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? $\boxtimes$ e.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XVII.
+UTILITIES AND SERVICE SYSTEMS: Would the project: a.
+Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? b.
+Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes c.
+Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? \boxtimes d.
+Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? e.
 Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project=s projected demand in addition to the provider=s existing commitments? f.
 Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g.
-Comply with federal, state, and local statutes and regulations related to solid waste? $\boxtimes$ Discussion (a-g): This general plan amendment does not propose any substantive change in land use and development policy from that which already exists in the General Plan.
+Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes Discussion (a-g): This general plan amendment does not propose any substantive change in land use and development policy from that which already exists in the General Plan.
 There will be no impacts on utilities, water or wastewater treatment or delivery services.
-XV III.
-MANDATORY FINDINGS OF SIGNIFI CANCE a.
-Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal $\boxtimes$ community, reduce the number or restrict the
+XVIII.
+MANDATORY FINDINGS OF SIGNIFICANCE a.
+Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the